FocusedFault/LunarApostles/README.md

 - The scavs don't have items
 - Prevents drones from going to the scav arena (droneman, beetleguard, zoea, empathy cores still work)

-TODOs

-- hook into scav states and switch based on pillar activated
-- write all entity states

 ## Changelog

 **1.2.0**